 A cedar closet can be a beautiful and efficient way to store things in your home.
-Cedar Closets have a beautiful aroma that repels moths, but with time the smell fades and the finish gets dull.
+Cedar Closets have a pleasant aroma that repels moths, but with time the smell fades and the finish gets dull.

-Basic Cleaning Methods
+Step 1 - Basic Cleaning Methods

 To remove any naturally built up wax on the closet, you can use an oil soap cleaner with a soft rag.
 Using a soft cloth to clean with will keep the wood from being scratched.

 To Wax Your Closet

 Keep your home at around room temperature all year round, to avoid moisture damage and warping.
 Rapid changes in temperature can also damage the closet by creating cracks in the finish and wood.